Author: Danny Santucci, JD

 Electronic version only

 An installment sale is a sale of property where one or more payments are received after the close of the tax year.
-This mini course discusses the particulars of installment sales, including requirements, calculation, and pitfalls.
+This mini-course discusses the particulars of installment sales, including requirements, calculations, and pitfalls.
 Cross issues such as a combined installment sale and like-kind exchange, the impact of related parties, pledging, repossession and contingent payments are reviewed.
 Also, the importance of recognizing the dangers of dealer status, inventory, purchase price allocation, and installment note disposition are emphasized.

 With this two-hour course, you will:

 - Recognize the importance, particularly in tax deferral, of the installment method and, identify §453 requirements and installment method terminology

 - Specify the imputed interest, OID, and §1038 repossession rules affecting installment sales and subsequent repossessions